 The Lord told Daniel something very important.
 We need to keep it in mind when we try to understand other prophetic scriptures.

 The first king’s empire was said to rule over other nations, wherever the children of men dwell, but the Babylonian Empire was centered in the Middle East.
-It had no influence in the Americas.
-It didn’t stretch into the area where Japan is today.
-It didn’t reach the Austrailian continent.
+It had no influence in the Americas, didn’t stretch into the area where Japan is today, or reach the Austrailian continent.

 Why is this important?